 Assist with Sign-In and Orientation at the build site.
 Site Host is a less physical option to volunteering on our build site.
 General duties include greeting and registering volunteers as they arrive, ensuring all paperwork is completed and assisting with daily onsite orientation.
 You can also be an important part of a build day by providing lunch for the construction volunteers.
 This is always a welcome service!

 Habitat volunteers contribute more than muscle.
 Evergreen Habitat has many opportunities to make the work we do possible including helping out in the office, staffing events and working independently on special projects.
-We also have many opportunities for kids and teens to get involved.

 A great way to contribute to staff objectives – errands, data entry, research, event support and communications.
 No prior experience necessary – set your own schedule based on your availability and interests.